digiaonline/graphql-php/README.md

 ## Motivation

-When we started developing this project there was two GraphQL implementations available for PHP developers; one from [Webonyx](https://github.com/webonyx/graphql-php/) and one from [Youshido](https://github.com/youshido/graphql/).
+When we started developing this project there were two GraphQL implementations available for PHP developers; one from [Webonyx](https://github.com/webonyx/graphql-php/) and one from [Youshido](https://github.com/youshido/graphql/).
 The one from Webonyx is a direct port of the reference implementation and it includes a lot of things that we think should be provided as separate libraries.
 The other implementation from Youshido has some neat ideas, but unfortunately